 |3||1 1/2||3||3.375||1/4||1 11/16|

 Kelly Performance In Oil & Gas Rigs

-The primary cause for kelly to wear out is the rounding off of the drive corners.
+The primary cause for Kelly to wear out is the rounding off the drive corners.
 This wear rate is a function of the fit between the kelly and the rollers in the kelly bushing.

-The major reason for this natural wear rounding is the compressive force of the rollers on the drive flats.
+The primary reason for this natural wear rounding is the compressive force of the rollers on the drive flats.
 Also, rotary torque accelerates this wear.

 As rounding progresses, it further accelerates the wear process by increasing the clearance and the contact angle between the drive flats and the rollers.

 Factors That Affect Oil and Gas Kelly’s Life

 For minimal rounding, there must be a close fit between the Kelly and the roller assembly, with the rollers fitting the most prominent spot on the Kelly flats.
 Manufacturing techniques and rig operating practices play important roles in determining this fit.

 The manufacturing of square and hexagonal Kellys are from bars with an “as-forged” drive section or bars with fully-machined drive sections.
 Machined Kellys are more expensive, but they offer the following features, which tend to result in more extended life: